MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

     You can upgrade scanners from the Azure Information Protection client (classic).
 After the upgrade, which creates a new database, the scanner rescans all files the first time it runs.
 For instructions, see [Upgrading the Azure Information Protection scanner](clientv2-admin-guide.md#upgrading-the-azure-information-protection-scanner) from the admin guide.

-- The scanner and PowerShell labeling cmdlets now support

 - The PowerShell cmdlet [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) has new parameters for when you want to [label files non-interactively](/clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection), and a new procedure to register an app in Azure AD.
 Example scenarios include the scanner and automated PowerShell scripts to label documents.

 - The applied label displays the configured color for the label, if a [color has been configured](clientv2-admin-guide-customizations.md#specify-a-color-for-the-label).

+- The scanner, File Explorer, and PowerShell labeling cmdlets now support an offline policy file.
+However, offline protection is not supported so this configuration is suitable for discovery and labels that apply classification only.
+For instructions to configure clients with an offline policy file, see ....

 - New cmdlet, [Export-AIPLogs](https://docs.microsoft.com/powershell/module/azureinformationprotection/export-aiplogs), to gather all log files from %localappdata%\Microsoft\MSIP\Logs and saves them to a single, compressed file that has a .zip format.
 This file can then be sent to Microsoft Support if you are requested to send log files to help investigate a reported issue.